kmindspark/kaushik.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year.
+I am a rising 5th year MS student at UC Berkeley interested in robotics, automation, and machine learning.